huysam11/Sentiment-Analysis/README.md

+#Libraries used : Panda, Numpy, OS module, Re and string
 # Procedure
 We will have a  3 step process    Data Pre-Processing, Model Building and Model Evaluation
 First, we will import the training dataset